James Neesham: Domestic and T20 franchise career

 Neesham began his first-class career with Auckland, but a move to Otago ahead of the 2011–12 season worked well for him, as he made some important contributions in the 50-over format, making three 40-plus scores in seven innings, all of them coming at more than a run a ball, in his first season playing for the province.
 He was among the wickets too, taking a career-best 5 for 44 against Wellington and 4 for 23 against Canterbury.
 The rewards came soon, as he was included in the limited-overs squads for the tour to South Africa.

 Neesham played in the Indian Premier League in 2014 for Delhi Daredevils and for Guyana Amazon Warriors in the 2014 Caribbean Premier League.
 He played English county cricket for Derbyshire in 2016, and in June 2017 he signed to play for Kent County Cricket Club in the 2017 NatWest t20 Blast, making his debut in Kent's opening match of the tournament in July.

 In June 2018, Neesham was awarded a contract with Wellington for the 2018–19 season.

 In June 2019, he was selected to play for the Edmonton Royals franchise team in the 2019 Global T20 Canada tournament.

 In the 2020 IPL auction, he was bought by the Kings XI Punjab and in 2021 was bought by Mumbai Indians.
 In February 2022, he was bought by the Rajasthan Royals in the auction for the 2022 Indian Premier League tournament.

 In 2024, He was signed by Janakpur Bolts for 2024 Nepal Premier League.

+In 2025, He was signed by Pokhara Avengers for 2025 Nepal Premier League.

-He played for Fortune Barishal in the 11th season of BPL in 2025.
-His team won the title in that season.
+Previously, he played for Fortune Barishal in the 11th season of the 2025 Bangladesh Premier League in 2025, where his team won the tournament title.
+He currently played in the 12th edition of the 2026 Bangladesh Premier League for the Rajshahi Warriors.